Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow/vss/cosim/README.md

 In addition to the simulation testbench, this example adds basic AXI Stream driver and monitor to exercise data through the design under test.

+For the datamover path, in order to verify the subtraction IP outside the VSS, a model is added in the testbench.
+To keep the testbench simple, the AXI4-Lite registers is removed from the subtractor IP model, keeping the my_diff instances for subtraction and buffer at the results.
+This allow a quick way to check what to expect on hardware.

 Advanced testbench design and automatic checkers is up to the user to adapt to be used with this feature.